ezequiel1611/thin_film_baw_resonator/README.md

   ```
   C:\Program Files\COMSOL\COMSOL56\Multiphysics\bin\win64\comsol compile resonador_baw_chatgpt.java
   ```
-5.**Run the Model:** After the compilation ends, you should see a new file with a `.class` extension.
+5. **Run the Model:** After the compilation ends, you should see a new file with a `.class` extension.
 Open COMSOL Multiphysics, go to `File->Open` and select the `.class` file to run the model.